- 3 min

 It’s better to get started with what you have than waiting until you have that great expensive computer.
 I know for some of you, that doesn’t sound ideal, and maybe it isn’t, but if you want to get started, it’s good enough.

-In this article, I want to share with you some tools you can use on a mobile phone or cheap tablet so that you can get started with web development.
+I want to share with you some tools you can use on a mobile phone or cheap tablet so that you can get started with web development.

 I was inspired to write this article by this tweet by Danny Thompson: